Report an encampment on council land

 After you've applied

-- We visit the site and try to make sure that the Gypsies or Travellers keep it tidy
+- We visit the site and try to make sure that the Gypsies or Travelers keep it tidy

 - We may provide waste collection and toilet facilities to ensure the site doesn't cause public health problems